 small and medium-sized enterprises since way back when.
 Reliability, sound finishing and a good design mean that craftsmanship and trade are the largest

 Nowhere else in Europe will you find such a comparable density of workshops.
-The baroque churches and monasteries created by the representatives of the Au
+Work performed in the Werkraum has an international presence, and the innovative

-products, that has made a name for itself beyond the region.
-The Handwerk+Form competition, held every three years for over 20 years now, shows the public how
+craftspeople are in demand both at home and abroad.
+The Handwerk+Form competition, held every three years for over 25 years now, shows the public how experts

-experts from all areas of design cooperate with craftsmen from the Bregenzerwald in order to develop useful objects which do justice to their material and
+from all areas of design cooperate with craftsmen from the Bregenzerwald in order to develop useful objects which do justice to their material and shape.
+The

 A house dedicated to craftsmanship

-Switzerland.
-His design for the Werkraum Haus is based on two ideas: on the one hand, the building serves as a meeting place.
+visionary design for the Werkraum Haus is based on two basic ideas: on the one hand, the building serves as a meeting place.
 On the other hand, it is a large

 showcase for the culture of craftsmanship in the Bregenzerwald.
 This idea finds expression in a protruding roof made from wood and a facade made from glass.

 There is no distinction between inside and outside - the landscape flows through the building.
-The craftsman community in Andelsbuch is getting a facelift
+In the shop windows works of Werkraum members are exhibited all

 Since its establishment in 1999, the Bregenzerwald Werkraum, organised as an association, has been providing a platform for innovative craftsmanship in the